Patterson-Sullivan theory for Anosov subgroups: Gromov distance at infinity

-\begin{exmp}[$X = \SL{k+1}/\SO{k+1}$] In this case the computations of Busemann functions (see \cite{MR1317280}) and Gromov products (see \cite{beyrer}) are explicitly known, and therefore, the Gromov distance can also be computed explicitly.
+\begin{exmp}[$X = \SL{k+1}/\SO{k+1}$] In this case the computations of Busemann functions (see \cite{MR1317280}) are explicitly known, and therefore, the Gromov distance can also be computed explicitly.
 We only give a formula for the Gromov distance in the special case when $\tmod = (1,k)$ that corresponds to the partial flags \{{\em line $\subset$ hyperplane}\} of $\R^{k+1}$.

 We continue with the notations from Example \ref{ex:2.1}.
 The unique $\i$-invariant type is

 After equipping $\R^{k+1}$ with the inner product induced by the choice of $x\in X$, the Gromov product (with respect to $x = I_{k+1}$, the identity matrix) can be written as